Go to the Staff section

 If any of your documents are not in English then in addition to sending the original document you must also include an original official translation that has been signed and dated by an authorised translator and includes their contact details and a confirmation that it is an accurate translation of the original document.

-If you are a national of any of the countries listed by the Home Office as low-risk and you are applying from your home country or the UK you do not need to send your finance documents and course certificates.
+If you are a national of any of the countries listed by the Home Office as low-risk and you are applying from your home country or the UK you do not need to send your finance documents nor your course certificates that were assessed to give you the offer of your place on your course.

-On the 06 July 2018 this list will change and the following countries will be added:Bahrain, Cambodia, China, The Dominican Republic, Indonesia, Kuwait, The Maldives, Mexico, Serbia, Thailand, Macau SAR.
+On the 06 July 2018 the list changed and the following countries were added:Bahrain, Cambodia, China, The Dominican Republic, Indonesia, Kuwait, The Maldives, Mexico, Serbia, Thailand, Macau SAR.

-Oman will be removed from the list and will no longer be a low-risk country.
+Oman was removed from the list and is no longer be a low-risk country.

 After they receive your application the Home Office may still contact you and ask for your documents.
 The finance documents must have the required money for the 28 days before you submitted your visa application.
 If you cannot provide them in the time they give you to send them, then your application will be refused.